PlaidCloud/website/content/en/blog/_posts/2021-08-09-alpha-swap-support.md

 ## How do I use it?

-On a node where swap memory is already provisioned, Kubernetes use of swap on a node can be enabled by enabling the `NodeSwap` feature gate on the kubelet, and disabling the `failSwapOn` [configuration setting](/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) or the `--fail-swap-on` command line flag.
+On a node where swap memory is already provisioned, PlaidCloud use of swap on a node can be enabled by enabling the `NodeSwap` feature gate on the kubelet, and disabling the `failSwapOn` [configuration setting](/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) or the `--fail-swap-on` command line flag.